feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the gathered information into three clear and concise bullet points highlighting the overall economic condition."
+#> [1] "Summarize the gathered economic information into 3 clear and concise bullet points."
 #>
 #> [[2]]$response
-#> - Algeria's economy in 2024 shows modest GDP growth of 2-3%, primarily fueled
+#> - Algeria's GDP is around $170 billion with a moderate growth rate of 2-3%.
-#> by hydrocarbon exports.
+#> - Inflation is approximately 5-6%, while unemployment is high at 11-12%,
+#> especially among youth.
-#> - The economy heavily depends on oil and natural gas, which make up over 90% of
+#> - The economy is heavily dependent on hydrocarbons, constituting 95% of exports
-#> export revenues, exposing it to price volatility.
-#> - Key challenges include the need for economic diversification, high youth
-#> unemployment, and inflation amid global uncertainties.
+#> and 30% of GDP, with emerging sectors including agriculture and services.
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE